billmoling/optionscanner/README.md

 python main.py --portfolio-only --run-mode local --config config.yaml
 ```

-You can combine the flag with Docker-backed modes (e.g., `--run-mode docker-scheduled`) to ensure the IBKR gateway container is running before the portfolio manager connects.
+Combine the flag with your preferred workflow to ensure the IBKR gateway container is running before the portfolio manager connects.

 ## Signal output and Gemini usage